tipoqueno/UI-Design/README.md

 #### Content Strategy

+- [The Discipline of Content Strategy](http://alistapart.com/article/thedisciplineofcontentstrategy) - An A List Apart Article.

 ### Communities

 - [Information Architecture Institute](https://www.iainstitute.org/) - A nonprofit organization of volunteers with a singular focus: to make the world's information clearer and easier to use by improving how people learn, practice and teach Information Architecture (IA).